 7. Identify Your Long and Short Term Goals

-Now you have made the choice of the career you wish to pursue, this is the time to identify your long and short term goals.
+Now you have made the choice of the career you wish to pursue, this is the time to identify your long and short-term goals.
 So many people make mistake here and skip this step.
 Don’t skip it.
-It will be difficult to eventually land the job or work in the field you choose.
+It will be difficult to eventually get the job and work in the field you choose.